Updated: Sep 7

 As soon as you enter the jungle you'll see another steep waterfall ahead of you, this can be climbed to the left.
 Following this, you have a fare bit of in-stream hiking at a gradual incline, made slightly trickier by numerous fallen trees, until you finally reach the country trail.

 We finished this section during the dark which made for some great torch shots, however, I suggest aiming to finish whilst it's still light as the route up will be easier and you can catch the sunset over Lantau.
-When you reach the country trail, follow it left and you'll eventually arrive at the junction for Lin Fa Shan (there's no official sign post for this peak).
-This should take roughly 30 minutes.
+When you reach the country trail, follow it left for roughly 30 minutes and you'll eventually arrive at the junction for Lin Fa Shan.
+There's no official sign post leading you to Lin Fa Shan, but it is the peak in the photos below.

 If you've got the energy for a last little scramble then try and reach the trig point on Lin Fa Shan.
 In my opinion this is easily the best sunset spot on Lantau.
 You can then descend down the forest steps to South Lantau Road and head towards Mui Wo ferry pier for a beer.
 Enjoy!